Brian McGrath (hurler)

 Brian McGrath (born 1998) is an Irish hurler who plays for Tipperary Senior Championship club Loughmore–Castleiney and at inter-county level with the Tipperary senior hurling team.
 He usually lines out as a full-back.

 Personal life

 McGrath is the son of Pat McGrath who won an All-Ireland medal with Tipperary in 1989.
 His brothers, Noel and John, are also All-Ireland medal-winners and current teammates on the Tipperary senior team.

 Career

 McGrath made his senior debut for Tipperary on 1 March 2020, in round 4 of the 2020 National Hurling League against Waterford in an 0–24 to 2–16 win.

+On 20 July in the 2025 All-Ireland final, he was and unused substitute as Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title.